i-love-flamingo/flamingo-commerce/checkout/Readme.md

 ## Standard Checkout Flow:

+This module implements controller and services for the following checkout flow (the checkout process for the end customer):

 1. check if user is logged in
     * yes: next action
     * no: show start template (where the user can login)